BrownEggsAndSam/BankApplication/readme.txt

 def compare_edg_data(ref_df, curr_df, full_comparison=True):
     """
     Compare two EDG DataFrames using 'Attribute Registry ID' as the key.

+    For Full Comparison:
-    - For full comparison: performs an outer merge to report new attributes and deletions.
+      - Performs an outer merge between the reference and current files.
-    - Otherwise: only records in EDG_Current (left merge) are considered.
-    Creates a 'Tool Comments' column with a summary of changes.
+      - Identifies new attributes (present only in current) and deleted attributes (present only in reference).
+      - Also compares common attributes field-by-field.

+    Without Full Comparison:
+      - Only attributes present in the current file are considered (ignoring new/deleted).
+      - Field-by-field differences are reported.

+    The function creates a 'diff_details' dictionary for each row containing:
+      - 'new': True if the attribute is new.
+      - 'deleted': True if the attribute is missing in current (only when full_comparison is True).
+      - For common attributes, keys for each field with differences (value is a tuple: (old, new)).
     """
     if full_comparison:
         merged_df = pd.merge(ref_df, curr_df, on='Attribute Registry ID', how='outer',
                                suffixes=('_ref', '_curr'), indicator=True)
     else:
         merged_df = pd.merge(curr_df, ref_df, on='Attribute Registry ID', how='left',
                                suffixes=('_curr', '_ref'), indicator=True)
-    tool_comments = []
+    diff_details_list = []
     for idx, row in merged_df.iterrows():
-        comments = []
+        diff_details = {}
-        # Mark new or deleted attributes based on merge indicator
         if full_comparison:
             if row['_merge'] == 'left_only':
-                comments.append("Attribute deleted")
+                diff_details['deleted'] = True
             elif row['_merge'] == 'right_only':
-                comments.append("New attribute added")
+                diff_details['new'] = True
         else:
             if row['_merge'] == 'left_only':
-                comments.append("New attribute added")
-        # For records present in both, compare column values
+                diff_details['new'] = True
         if row['_merge'] == 'both':
             for col in ref_df.columns:
                 if col == 'Attribute Registry ID':